The-Marcy-Lab-School/se-unit-4-assessment/rubric.md

 * **0**: Your algorithm will not produce any solution to the given problem, or the solution is grossly incorrect.

 ### Code Style
 * **3**: Your code is readable, conventional, and utilizes ES6 features to enhance readability efficiency.
-All variables and functions are thoughtfully named.
+All variables and functions are thoughtfully named and follow naming conventions.
 * **2**: Your code has minor style errors (spacing, quotations, etc), vague variable names.
 * **1**: Your code has multiple style errors, poorly named variables, or minor syntax errors.
 * **0**: Your code has major syntax errors.